raspberrypi/documentation/configuration/device-tree.md

 A DT Overlay comprises a number of fragments, each of which targets one node (and its subnodes).
 Although the concept sounds simple enough, the syntax seems rather strange at first:

 ```
-// Enable the i2c-1 device
+// Enable the i2s interface
 /dts-v1/;
 /plugin/;